graalvm/workshops/native-image/non-fungible-verses/README.md

 Below are two snippets from the utility class `com.example.demo.Jabberwocky` that builds the model.
 The `text` variable contains the text of the original poem.
 This snippet shows how to create the model and then populate it with `text`.
-This is called from the class constructor and we define the class to be a [Singleton](https://docs.spring.io/spring-framework/docs/3.0.0.M3/reference/html/ch04s04.html#beans-factory-scopes-singleton)
+This is called from the class constructor and the class is defined to be a [Singleton](https://docs.spring.io/spring-framework/docs/3.0.0.M3/reference/html/ch04s04.html#beans-factory-scopes-singleton)
 (so only one instance of the class ever gets created).

 ```java